portfedh/FX_MXNUSD/README.md

 You can then run the python script from your terminal.

-If you upload the scpript to any public repository, It is recommend saving the token as an enviroment variable for security reasons.
+If you upload the script to any public repository, It is recommend saving the token as an environment variable for security reasons.

 If you use this information frequently you can add an alias in your bash.rc, .zshrc or wherever you store aliases in your operating system to call the script in a simpler way.